-In this tutorial, you will learn to use two selection commands: if and if… else to control the flow of program execution.
-In programming, it is often desirable to execute a certain piece of code based on whether the specified condition is true or false (which is specified only at runtime).
+In this tutorial, you will learn to use two selections of If Commands: if and if… else to control the program execution flow.
+In programming, executing a particular code is often desirable based on whether the specified condition is true or false (determined only at runtime).

 if (expression) {